Your Year-End Wellness Checklist for a Healthier 2026

 Use the turn of the year as a firm date to quit tobacco, reduce alcohol intake, and put down the junk food.
 These actions directly lower your risk for disease and can improve your quality of life immediately.

 Integrate stress management into your daily life.
 According to the American Institute of Stress, stress and inflammation are closely linked.
-And inflammation can exacerbate health problems.
+Inflammation can exacerbate health problems.
 While chronic stress can reduce the effectiveness of certain vaccines in older adults.

-An activity like tai chi offers numerous benefits.
-These benefits include bone strength, joint stability, cardiovascular health, immunity, and emotional well-being.
-It also helps you improve your balance and reduce falls up to 45%, says Dr. Peter Wayne, research director of the Osher Center for Integrative Medicine.
+An activity such as tai chi offers numerous benefits.
+These benefits include bone strength, joint stability, cardiovascular health, immunity and emotional well-being.
+It also helps improve your balance and reduce falls up to 45%, says Peter Wayne, research director of the Osher Center for Integrative Medicine.

 Make 2026 the beginning of a healthier life

-Focus on strengthening your social connections to boost mental health and adopting small, sustainable habits like daily strength work to prevent falls and maintain independence.
+Focus on strengthening your social connections to boost mental health and adopting small, sustainable habits such as daily strength work to prevent falls and maintain independence.
 Leave behind the stress of the past year.

 Related Content